Skip to main content

 Can Dogs Eat Blueberries?

-A white dog with pointy ears and a green bandana sitting curiously in front of a plate of sweet potatoes.
+A white dog with pointy ears and a green bandana sits curiously in front of a plate of sweet potatoes.

 Yes, cooked sweet potatoes are safe for dogs.
-They contain beta-carotene, vitamin C and fiber.
-Raw they are hard to digest.
-Prepare without butter, salt or...
+They contain beta-carotene, vitamin C, and fiber.
+Raw, they're hard to digest.
+Prepare them without butter, salt,...

-A cute white dog with pointed ears and a turquoise scarf in a bright kitchen.
+A cute white dog with pointy ears and a turquoise bandana in a bright kitchen.

-A loving dog owner prepares a light diet in a modern kitchen for her happy dog.
+A caring dog owner prepares a bland diet in a modern kitchen for her happy dog.

 A white dog with pointy ears and a turquoise bandana eating food.